avest/z9debug/README.md

 [License](https://github.com/avest/z9debug#license) |
 [Credits](https://github.com/avest/z9debug#credits)

-Z9 Debug is a stand alone PHP debugging class with it's own separate browser console page for viewing results.
+Z9 Debug is a stand alone PHP debugging class that also includes it's own separate browser console for viewing results.

-Debugging can be turned on for one or more PHP files, functions, or class methods.
+Debugging can be turned on or off for one or more PHP files, functions, or class methods.

-Turn debugging on (in the code or by using the console interface).
-Execute your web page.
-Click on the optional console page link in the top right of your rendered web page.
-See the debug results.
+It works like this...
+1) Turn debugging on (in the code or by using the console interface).
+2) Execute your web page.
+3) Click on the optional console page link in the top right of your rendered web page.
+4) See the debug results.

-Sample code debugging the first_char() function found in /test.php:
+Here is some sample code...
+We are goign to debug the code of the first_char() function found in /test.php:
 ```php
 <?php
 include_once($_SERVER['DOCUMENT_ROOT'].'/debug/load.php');